Availity/availity-ekko/README.md

 }
 ```

+## Options

+- **latency**: Global delay for all reponses.
+The latency can be overridden per route configuration.
+Default is `250ms`.
+- **limit**: Upload max size.
+Default is `50mb`,
+- **host**: Server binds and listens for connections on the specified host.
+Default is `0.0.0.0`.
+- **port**: Server binds and listens for connections on the specified port.
+Default is `9999`.
+- **data**: Path to folder that contains the json mock responses.
+- **routes**: Path(s) to configuration file that contains a mapping of the request/response routes.
+Multiple paths can be passed in with an array of strings.
+- **plugins**: Array of NPM module names that are plugins for Ekko data and route information.  @See [availity-mock-data](https://www.npmjs.com/package/availity-ekko).

 ## Route Configuration

 The `routes.json` defines the mock responses for rest services.
 Below are some sample scenarios that should help you understand the configuration options.